ServerlessOpsIO/serverlessops-workshops/02-operations/01-failure/README.md

 ## Instructions

 ### 1. Deploy new services / update existing
 Deploy updates to wild-rydes services.
-These updates have changes specidically targeted for the completion of this workshop.
+These updates have changes specifically targeted for the completion of this workshop.

 #### wild-rydes-ride-record
 Deploy the *wild-rydes-ride-record* service.
 We'll be working on issues stemming from this service.

-*Note: If you've done the [Serverless Up and Running workshop](../../01-up-and-running/02-build-new-service) we'll be replacing what you've deployed with a version meant for this workshop.
-Without replacing your version with the version for this workshop certain steps may not succeed.*

 Start by cloning the repository from GitHub, then check out the *workshop-operations-01* branch for this workshop module, and finally deploy the application.